Where Do People Tell Stories Online? Story Detection Across Online Communities: Ethical Considerations

 Online forums like Reddit often contain toxic, explicit, and sensitive text.
 For example, texts can include calls for violence, ethnic slurs, sexually explicit discussion, and private health information.
 Depending on their exposure, these texts can harm both their readers (annotators, researchers) and/or their authors, if they did not intend their texts to be shared out of their original context.

-While we share Reddit IDs and their corresponding annotations produced in this study, but we do not share replications of user IDs, post or comment texts, or other user information.
+While we share Reddit IDs and their corresponding annotations produced in this study, we do not share replications of user IDs, post or comment texts, or other user information.
+The post and comment IDs can be used to ``rehydrate'' the document annotations, and we release spans upon request.
+The \datasetName models can be used without downloading any data.

-All of the data is included in our automatic analysis, but we attempt to remove the most potentially harmful data from our annotators.
+All of the texts are used in our automatic analysis, but we attempt to remove the most potentially harmful texts from our annotators.
 After manually categorizing the subreddits (see \S\ref{subsection:data-source}), we filter a set of categories from the annotation task: \textit{banned}, \textit{children}, \textit{confessions}, \textit{mental health}, \textit{NSFW}, \textit{queer culture}, \textit{relationships}, \textit{drugs}, \textit{gender}, \textit{sexuality}, and \textit{toxic}.
+Our goal is to (1) protect the annotators from toxic content and (2) protect the Reddit users from having their sensitive information used in an annotation task.
 We also hand-select specific subreddits to filter from across the other categories (a full list is given in our public code repository).
 We additionally remove 8 texts by hand from our annotated dataset after filtering; these texts were toxic, violent, and/or explicit but were posted in subreddits that we had not filtered.
+We do not omit this data from our analysis but only from our annotated dataset.

-All texts quoted in this article are paraphrased amalgamations of texts in our dataset; this avoids revealing information publicly that was shared in the context of a specific community, and it also prevents readers from searching Reddit for those exact texts and identifying their authors.
+All texts quoted in this article are paraphrased amalgamations of texts in our dataset; this avoids revealing information publicly that was shared in the context of a specific community, and it preserves the ability of Reddit users to edit or delete their texts.